Gibberlings3/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 ### Bracers

 #### Bracers of Blinding Strike
-- Improved Haste will now last for 2 turns instead of 20 seconds
+- Improved Haste will now last for 1 turn instead of 20 seconds
+- Grants the user an extra 1/2 attack per round

 ### Cloaks